roam-qgis/Roam/docs/README.txt

     #Build only
     python build.py build

-The version number used is {year}.{month}.{day}.{commitid} and the version in metadata.txt is the version number for all the files and related binaries in the project.
+The version number used is {year}.{month}.{day}.{commitid} and inserted into metadata.txt.
+The version in metadata.txt is the version number for all the files and related binaries in the project; ignore all other version numbers.

 Installing
 ----------

-.. note:: If you haven't done so already please see Building_ before
+.. note:: If you haven't done so already please read Building_
-          installing

 Install the following software onto the client